By: All Psychology Schools Staff

 What in Heaven’s Name is Pastoral Counseling?

-Learn what a pastoral counselor does and find out how you can get your degree in counseling.
+Learn what a pastoral counselor does and find out how you can earn your degree in counseling.

 person reading holy bible